vkouk/movieholic-api/README.md

 A step by step series of examples that tell you how to get a development env running

-Run docker application then execute, docker-compose down && docker-compose up --build
+Run docker application then execute in your terminal,

-End with an example of getting some data out of the system or using it for a little demo
+* docker-compose down && docker-compose up --build

 ## Deployment